backstage-technical-services/hub/docs/Our Tools.md

 desktop and mobile.

 The most common reason you might not know what's going on is if you have notifications off, or set to `Just mentions`.
+See [this guide][slack-notifications] for more information.

 ### Using mentions